bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 So I think we're really trying to keep it as close to an experience as any other wallet is possible.
 And we don't want the user to have to go around backing up extra information.
 I think one of the nice properties of silent payments is as long as you have access to the Bitcoin blockchain, or as long as you can get access to it, the full chain, you can always recover your full transaction history and your full wallet balance.
-Where I'm not trying to FUD BIP 32 or anything like that, but when you go into a BIP 32 style world where we have like the gap limit and look ahead, there is kind of this complex management of, you know, you're scanning, **but you're scanning**.
-You need to check these derivation paths, you need to make sure you're looking far enough ahead with the gap limit to make sure that you're actually recovering all of your money.
+Where I'm not trying to FUD BIP 32 or anything like that, but when you go into a BIP 32 style world where we have like the gap limit and look ahead, there is kind of this complex management of, you know, you're scanning, but You need to check these derivation paths, you need to make sure you're looking far enough ahead with the gap limit to make sure that you're actually recovering all of your money.
 Whereas in silent payments, it's like, hey, you look at a transaction, you take the inputs of that transaction, you do Diffie-Hellman with this private key.
 If something doesn't show up in the outputs, this was not a payment to you.
 If something does show up in the outputs, you get a match, then this was a payment to you, and now you have all the data you need to spend.